 What is Shao Bing?

-Shao Bing (燒餅) is common pastry in China, which you can find them on the street or even in restaurants.
-The most classic is with a red bean paste filling (豆沙), and my favourite way of enjoying it is with pumpkin paste (南瓜餅).
+Shao Bing (燒餅) is a common pastry in China, which you can find on the street or even in restaurants.
+The most classic is with a red bean paste filling (豆沙), and my favorite way of enjoying it is with pumpkin paste (南瓜餅).

 It is effortless to make them, and it only requires 3 ingredients that can be found easily at home.
 This time, I added two kinds of custard cream – Matcha and Pu’er.
 Pu’er is a Chinese fermented tea, and it is aromatic and floral, with a hint of bitterness to it, and I found it as a great pairing with my shao bing.